Koko-66/Web-App-DevOps-Project/Containerization process.md

 3. `COPY . /app`: copies the contents of the local directory into the container's `/app` directory to ensure the application code and files are available within the container.

 4. `RUN apt-get update...`: sets up the environment for Microsoft ODBC Driver for SQL Server on a Debian-based system, including installing necessary dependencies, adding the Microsoft repository, and installing the ODBC driver.
-    Below is a more detailed description of individual commands in this block and what they do<sup>*</sup>:
+    Below is a more detailed description of individual commands in this block and what they do:

     - `RUN apt-get update`: updates the package list to get the latest information on available packages.